Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Related Works

 \paragraph{Exploration of Alternative Conformations.}

 An adjacent line of research is to sample diverse conformational states of protein structures.
 While existing sequence-to-structure deep learning models exhibit limited diversity, an exploratory line of research seeks to simulate alternative conformations by subsampling or perturbing the MSA inputs \citep{wayment2024predicting,kalakoti2025afsample2,lee2025large,del2022sampling}.
 More recently, \citet{richman2025unlocking} propose an inference-time diffusion sampling algorithm in Alphafold~3-style models that generate conformations as a prescribed distance away from a reference structure, using a combination of DPS and particle filtering methods \citep{wu2023practical}.
 Our current work focuses on generating conformations consistent with experimental constraints by adapting a pretrained conditional diffusion model.
-In principle, this framework can be applied to sample alternative conformations when an appropriate objective, such as promoting diversity, is defined.

-\paragraph{General Diffusion Inference-Time Steering.} Beyond the biomolecular context, a broad class of methods steer diffusion models at inference time toward different objectives.
-At one end are widely used guidance-based techniques, such as classifier-free guidance~\citep{ho2022classifier} or DPS for inverse problems~\citep{chung2022diffusion}.
-At the opposite extreme are methods that require additional training~\citep[e.g.][]{domingo2024adjoint}, offering stronger adaptation at higher computational cost.
-Between these lies a middle ground of training-free but more sophisticated inference-time methods, such as sequential Monte Carlo–based approaches~\citep{wu2023practical,ren2025driftlite}.
-A distinct avenue is prompt-tuning, which steers generation by optimizing prompts as conditions and has been primarily explored in text-to-image diffusion models to maximize image-level rewards~\citep{hao2023optimizing,chung2023prompt}.
-While related in spirit, these approaches typically rely on iterative embedding optimization or reinforcement learning, leading to substantially higher computational cost.
-In contrast, our method performs a single embedding update per diffusion step, resulting in a significantly simpler and more efficient inference procedure tailored to protein diffusion models.
+We summarize non-diffusion-based methods for structure determination and general inference-time steering methods for diffusion models (e.g., for image applications) in \Cref{app:sec:additional-related-works}.